ariasanovsky/ariasanovsky.github.io/README.md

 Made using [Zola](https://www.getzola.org/).
 Thanks [SZM](https://syedzayyan.com/) for making the theme!

+## "Installing" Zola on Windows
+- I copied the `x64` binary from the `zola` [releases](https://github.com/getzola/zola/releases), named it `zola.exe`, moved it to `C:\Users\[MY_NAME]\.zola` so it's nice and snug next to `.cargo`.
+- There's nothing to "install", it's just a `rust` binary that requires command-line args.
+Add the permanent home for `zola.exe` to `PATH` in your environment variables.
+This may require restarting the terminals and IDEs you are using since they usually read `PATH` when they open.

 ## Notes on using Zola
 - To minimize mishaps, `zola init [YOUR_GITHUB_NAME].github.io` when you make your site.
 Thank me later.
 - Immediately `cd [YOUR_GITHUB_NAME].github.io` and `zola serve`.